AMyriadseviltwin/Obsidian/Death in Space/Character Creation/ORIGINS 2.md

 > Marvels of genetic engineering.
 Carbon-based replicas, or carbons, were made to be expendable.
 Designed for hazardous environments,

 > The advent of genetic engineering in a long-forgotten age brought a new race of humans into being.
+>

  Carbon-based replicants, as the men and women of science called them, are artificial humans grown in chamber-like "exo-wombs".

+> The advent of genetic engineering in a long-forgotten age brought

 ### 2. CHROME
 >